firepear/homefarm/docs/compute_install.md

 `node-setup` completes, the node is ready for Homefarm to take over its management.

-You can test that everything is working by running `'ansible -m ping NODE_NAME'` from the control node.
+You can test the inital install by running `'ssh farmer@[NODENAME]'` from the controller.
+If you can login, then everything should be good for the next steps.

 Repeat the install-and-setup procedure for all other nodes which need to be installed.